Martin Kastengren: Career

 Kastengren worked as an assistant lawyer at a law firm in Stockholm from 1916 to 1917, before being employed as an attaché at the Ministry for Foreign Affairs in 1917.
 He served at the Consulate General in New York City in 1918, was appointed vice-consul at the Ministry for Foreign Affairs in 1923 (acting vice-consul in 1919), and became the first legation secretary in Bern in 1923.
 On 30 June 1923, Vice-Consul Kastengren succeeded Consul Birger Johansson as the head of the Swedish consulate in Mariehamn, Åland.
 He then became first secretary at the Ministry for Foreign Affairs in 1924.
 From 1925 to 1928, he had a special assignment to draft regulations and instructions for foreign representations, and in 1930, he became the head of the legal office at the Ministry for Foreign Affairs (acting head in 1928).

 In August 1931, Kastengren was appointed to temporarily hold the position of Consul General in Calcutta, replacing August Silfwerhielm (who was on sick leave), from 1 November 1931, until 30 January 1932.
-After that, he continued as Consul General in Calcutta.
+Thereafter, he continued as Consul General in Calcutta.
 In 1935, he was appointed Consul General in New York City.
 After spending 10 years in the United States, he was appointed Envoy to Lima in 1945, with dual accreditation to La Paz and Quito.
 On 19 July 1946, he presented his credentials to Bolivia's President Gualberto Villarroel, two days before the latter was assassinated in the presidential palace.

 In 1951, he was appointed Envoy to Canberra with dual accreditation to Wellington.
 On 25 October 1951, Kastengren presented his credentials to the acting Governor-General, Sir John Northcott.
 After six years in Australia, Kastengren was granted retirement on 30 June 1957, and thus entered retirement.